Knowing what to spend on renovations, or rather what not to spend, is one of the keys to successful property investing.

 One of our newer property managements recently took a much longer time than average to rent because it was a home targeted to a family area.
 It was near a good school and day care centre, lots of parks and playgrounds.
 However, the house had two bathrooms but no bathtub.
 So many potential tenants walked away with that comment on their lips.

-Speak to local real estate agents and property managers to establish what the level of demand is, who the likely client will be and what they are looking for.
+Speak to local real estate agents and property managers.
+They’ll help you establish what the level of demand is, who the likely client will be and what they are looking for.
 The type of renovation you might undertake may also be determined by whether the client you are looking for is a tenant or an owner occupier each with their own specific list of desirable features.

 E.g. Families with children prefer a bathroom with a bath tub, a fenced yard with room to play, open plan living and nearby parks and playgrounds.
 Retirees are happy with fewer bedrooms but appreciate ease of access, low maintenance gardens and storage space.
 Shift workers look for air conditioning and block out window dressings.